Body transfer illusion: Rubber hand illusion

-Ehrsson, Spence, and Passingham (2004) did studies on the "rubber hand illusion", originally reported by Botvinick and Cohen in 1998.
+The rubber hand illusion was originally reported by Botvinick and Cohen in 1998.
+A 2004 study repeated the experiment.
 Subjects with normal brain function were positioned with their left hand hidden out of sight.
 They saw a lifelike rubber left hand in front of them.
 The experimenters stroked both the subjects hidden left hand and the visible rubber hand with a paintbrush.
 The experiment showed that if the two hands were stroked synchronously and in the same direction, the subjects began to experience the rubber hand as their own.
 When asked to use their right hand to point to their left hand, most of the time they pointed toward the rubber hand.
 If the real and rubber hands were stroked in different directions or at different times, the subjects did not experience the rubber hand as their own.

-While the experiment was going on the experimenters also recorded the activity of their brains with a functional MRI scanner.
+While the experiment was happening, the experimenters also recorded the activity of their brains with a functional MRI scanner.
 The scans showed increased activity in the parietal lobe and then, right after, as the subjects began to experience the rubber hand as their own, in the premotor cortex, the region of the brain involved in planning movements.
 On the other hand, when the stroking of the real and rubber hands was uncoordinated and the subjects did not experience the rubber hand as their own, the premotor cortex did not become activated.
 From this the experimenters concluded that the parietal cortex was involved with visual and touch processing.
 The premotor cortex, getting transmitted information from the parietal cortex, was involved with the feeling of ownership of the rubber hand.

-Another study from the same laboratory provided further evidence of this ownership of the rubber hand (Ehrsson et al., 2007; Slater et al., 2009).
+Another study from the same laboratory provided further evidence of this ownership of the rubber hand.
 The experimenters used the same procedure as the previous experiment to establish that feeling of ownership involved with the stimulation of the premotor cortex.
 Then, threatened the rubber hand by making a stabbing movement toward it with a needle (not actually making contact with the rubber hand).
-MRI scans showed increase activity in a region of the brain called the anterior cingulate cortex that is normally activated when a person anticipates pain, along with the supplementary motor area, that is normally activated when a person feels the urge to move his or her arm (Fried et al., 1991; Peyron, Laurent, and Garcia-Larrea, 2000).
+MRI scans showed increase activity in a region of the brain called the anterior cingulate cortex that is normally activated when a person anticipates pain, along with the supplementary motor area, that is normally activated when a person feels the urge to move his or her arm.
 The anticipation of the needle made the subjects react as if the rubber hand was their own, moving their real hand to avoid the needle even though it was never actually in danger.

+The rubber hand illusion can be induced in rhesus monkeys as shown by their self-directed movements being displaced towards the position of the fake hand.